🎉 77% of Our Clients Hit Their Q4 Goals - It All Starts With a Marketing Plan 🎉

 GET YOUR FREE MARKETING PLAN

-In this article, we’ll cover the basics of keywords, including how they work, where to find them, and how to add them to your Google ad campaigns.
+We'll cover the basics of short- and long-tail keywords, including how they work, what five keyword research tools to use to narrow down the best ones, how to forecast keywords, and how to add keywords to your Google Ads account so you rock your campaigns.

 Google keywords are single words or short phrases that relate to your business or offerings.
 For example, say your business is a bakery based in Los Angeles.
 A list of keywords could include: